Skip to content

 Elementary Students

-Early identification and support through play-based therapy, age-appropriate coping strategies, and emotional regulation skills.
+Early identification and support through age-appropriate coping strategies and emotional regulation skills.
 We help young children express feelings and develop social skills.

 Focus Areas: